CODE OF BUSINESS CONDUCT AND ETHICS

 During the normal course of business, directors, officers and employees will have access to business and information records of a confidential nature.
 In some cases, the information may affect the value of Canopy’s shares or those of another company.
 Such confidential business information is not to be disclosed externally or used as a basis for trading in shares.

 The confidential nature of any such information could include information developed by other employees or information acquired from outside sources, sometimes under obligations of secrecy.
-Directors, officers and employees are expected to utilize such information exclusively for business purposes and this information must not be disclosed externally without a confidentiality agreement and/or the prior approval of the Chief Executive Officer or Chairman.
+Directors, officers and employees are expected to utilize such information exclusively for business purposes and this information must not be disclosed externally without a confidentiality agreement and/or the prior approval of the Chief Executive Officer, Chairman or Lead Director (if one is elected).

 In cases where information or records are obtained under an agreement with a third party, such as license agreements or technology purchases, employees must ensure that the provisions of such agreements are strictly adhered to so that Canopy will not be deemed to be in default.
 Unauthorized disclosure or use of information or records associated with these agreements could expose the employee involved and/or Canopy to serious consequences.